 8. Double-click the icon.
-The "Hello" message window should open.

-Using a Partition Parameter (see page 553)
+Using a Partition Parameter (see page 698)

 Using a Partition Parameter

 When you roll out the same Custom Partition contents to many devices, you may still want the application to use different data or options on some of the devices.
 Partition parameters allow you to do this.